 This includes instances where grievous bodily harm occurs.

-This offences requires that you steal something with a physical threat of violence and as a result another person is wounded.
+This offence requires that you steal something with a physical threat of violence and as a result, another person is wounded.

 Armed Robbery or in Company

 Where there is more than one person and at least one person who is involved is armed with a weapon.